RonnieAdler/Gigi/README.md

 # GIGI

 Welcome to Gigi, your personal AI assistant designed to make your Work Easier.
-It is a miniscule version of Alexa with a personal touch.
+It is a minuscule version of Alexa with a personal touch.
 Working on a project, and wanna do fast Google Search.
 This personal AI bot has you covered.

 ## Features 🚀

 - **Wikipedia:** Ask for information about anything.
-Will tell you about a short and consise info. from wikipedia pages.
+Will tell you about concise info. from Wikipedia pages.

-- **Activate GPT:** Option to activate Chat GPT.

-- **Jokes:** Tell hilarious Jokes straight from python Libraries.
+- **Jokes:** Tell hilarious Jokes straight from Python Libraries.

-- **Help:** Play a video for telling how to effectively use Gigi.
+- **Help:** Play a video to tell how to effectively use Gigi.

 ## How to Use 🤖